Max Karl Tilke: Private life

 In 1897 Tilke married the seamstress Anna Boelter in Berlin.
 The couple divorced in 1902.
 He remarried in 1906 to the Danish Christine Nielsen, and was divorced again in 1912.
 The marriages resulted in two children.
 In the Transvestiten case interview, Tilke (as "Herr F") talked in detail about his life-long habit of cross-dressing and sexual experiences with both men and women.

 Legacy

-Max Tilke's talent, his wide range of activity, and his exquisite workmanship secure for him a pre-eminent place among artists and ethnographers alike.
-Additionally, as the years pass, these works take on an added value.
-As examples of ethnic costume are less and less frequently seen, and as more and more people forsake their national dress for westernized clothing and costume, these paintings stand as a record and a testament to a bygone, more colorful time.

-Max Tilke stands out in that he chose the complicated and unexplored path of being both a scientist and an artist.
-In his view, the study of historical costume was indispensable to the study of cultural history.
-It was Tilke's aim to show the unique importance and significance of individual ethnic groups and his work reflects this aim.

 Toward the end of his life, he lent his name to a collaboration with Wolfgang Bruhn.
 Bruhn, Wolfgang, and Tilke, Max, Kostümwerk, Verlag Ernst Wassmuth, 1955, as translated into English as A Pictorial History of Costume and republished in 1973 by Hastings House).
 A copy of one of his books has been digitized and is online at the Indiana University Libraries.

 Some years ago there was small exhibition on Lydia Bagdasarianz, Tilke's assistant, at the Völkerkundemuseum Zürich (Ethnographic Museum of the University of Zürich), Switzerland.

 Recently, there was an exhibition on Max Tilke's work (German Painters in Georgia.
 19th-20th Centuries, 19 May 2017 – 08 Oct.
 2017) at the Georgian National Museum in Tbilisi, Georgia.
 A publication is available, but rare.

 At the Lipperheidische Kostümbibliothek, Berlin, a large collection of pictures and drawings is available for research.